SigmaVX/React-Burger/README.md

 # React-Burger
-All the wonders of react in a simple burger.
-While burgers are great, this app primarily focuses on using a variety of react fundamentals and includes:
+All the wonders of React JS in a simple burger.
+While burgers are great, this app primarily focuses on displaying a variety of React fundamentals.
+This includes:

-* A granual breakdown of elements into components, containters, assets, and higher order components
+* A breakdown of elements into components, containers, assets, and higher order components

 * Conditional rendering

 * Lifecycle methods

-* A reusable modal with annimation
+* A reusable modal with animation

 * A mobile responsive side bar navigation